munificent/craftinginterpreters/book/types-of-values.md

 That wasn't too bad.
 Let's keep the momentum going and knock out the equality and comparison operators too: `==`, `!=`, `<`, `>`, `<=`, and `>=`.
 That covers all of the operators that return Boolean results except the logical operators `and` and `or`.
-Since those need to short-circuit -- basically do a little control flow -- we aren't ready for them yet.
+Since those need to short-circuit (basically do a little control flow) we aren't ready for them yet.

 Here are the new instructions for those operators: